mekadomus/smart-fluid-flow-meter/backend/README.md

 make start
 ```

-This command uses docker compose to start a firestore emulator container and another container running the backend.
+This command uses docker compose to start a PostgreSQL container and another container running the backend.
 The backend will use `.env.sample` for configuration.

 ## Tests

-Sadly, firestore requires a service account key to work even when connecting to an emulator, so we need to create one from [google cloud console](https://console.cloud.google.com/iam-admin/serviceaccounts).
-It's not necessary to give any permissions to the service account.
-Save the json key to a file named `service-account-key.json` in the same directory as this README file.

 To run tests: